ivange94/lh-radiology-owa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

 This will be the new UI for the Radiology module.
-It's an Angular 2 Open Web App project.
+It's an Angular 2 project built with Open Web App standards.

 ## Development server